Thalaikoothal (film): Plot

 The film progresses in a non-linear fashion with intermittent flashbacks from Muthu's youth, when he was in love with a lower caste washerwoman girl named Pechi.
 Despite the social pressure of those days, he gets close to her and decides to marry her.
 On the day of their marriage, Pazhani's grandfather attacks them and cuts off her finger before taking Muthu away forcefully.
-Once the bedridden father of Pazhani recalls this incident from his life, he loses consciousness again and returns to a comatose state.
-One day, the money lender turns up at their house and tries to measure the house before selling it to someone when Kalaiselvi interrupts them.
+Muthu recalls this incident before losing consciousness again.
+One day, the moneylender turns up at their house and tries to measure the house before selling it to someone when Kalaiselvi interrupts them.
 Kalaiselvi realizes that he pledged the documents to the lender without informing her and argues with Pazhani, eventually leaving the house with their daughter.

 His father-in-law and brother-in-law again meet Pazhani with the swami and inform him that Pazhani's brother-in-law took the documents back from the money lender after settling his outstanding amount.
 They start pressuring Pazhani to perform Thalaikoothal on his father since he has returned to a coma without hope for recovery.
 This time, Kalaiselvi threatens to leave him for good if he disagrees.
 Under immense pressure, Pazhani does not relent and lets them know he wants to care for his father without killing him.
 Kalaiselvi and her daughter leave his house, and he has nightmares that day about his daughter.
-Eventually, he goes to bring them back home and agrees with his in-laws to perform Thalaikoothal on his father.
-They give him an oil bath, make him drink coconut water, and put him to sleep on the floor overnight as per the standard procedure.
-When they see that he is still alive the next day, they bring someone who injects poison into Muthu and kill him instantly.
-They arrange his funeral as if he had died naturally and is cremated.
-Pechi also comes to see his funeral and goes back unnoticed.
+Eventually, he and his in-laws gave Muthu an oil bath, made him drink coconut water, and put him to sleep on the floor overnight as per the standard procedure.
+However, Muthu remained alive the day following until he was killed by lethal injection.
+Pazhani arranged his funeral as if he had died naturally.
+Pechi also comes to see Muthu's funeral and goes back unnoticed.
 A devastated Pazhani takes some of his father's remains from the grave and plants a banyan tree using the remains.
 Pazhani and his family relocate to the city to pursue his work when his daughter confronts him inside the bus about the thalaikoothal incident, which she discovered from her friend.
 The movie closes years later with Pazhani and his daughter spending time together below the now-grown banyan tree.